ropensci/rcites/TAXONCONCEPT.md

 - cites_listing
 value of current CITES listing (as per CITES Checklist).
 When taxon concept is removed from appendices this becomes NC.
 When taxon is split listed it becomes a concatenation of appendix symbols, e.g. I/II/NC (only for accepted names) [max 255 characters]
+In the event of removal from CITES appendices, a taxon is not deleted from the Species+ DB.
+As a historically listed taxon it remains in the database, and in most cases the value of current CITES listing becomes 'NC'.
+In some cases the value is affected by listed subspecies, e.g. Pseudomys fieldi has been removed from Appendix I, but since there is a listed subspecies, the current listing is 'I/NC'.

 - cites_listings
 list of current CITES listings with annotations (there will be more than one element in this list in case of split listings; only for accepted names) [appendix max 255 characters; annotation, hash_annotation unlimited length]